takenp/Linux-soft-Raid-monitoring/README.md

 This template gives minimum monitoring of Linux mdadm/soft raids on Zabbix using simple common discovery without any additional steps.
-Just "Out of the Box".
+Just "out of the box".

 - Download the template
-- Add it to Zabbix server
+- Add it to your Zabbix server
-- Add it to host.
+- Add it to a host.

 **What this template does:**